Works

 TFD IV

 The heterogeneous and diverse landscapes of Japan are depicted in the series Tayōna Fūkei.
 In early 2020, on a long journey through the Land of the Rising Sun, Rubica von Streng was exploring urban metropolises like Tokyo, Osaka and Kyoto, as well as rural areas such as the prefecture of Nara in the southern part of Honshu.
-The artist gathered a myriad of impressions that, after returning home, inspired her to create a series of 56 ink drawings on hand made paper (40 colored, 16 monochrome), a selection of which is shown in the group exhibition Paperworks at Museum Schloss Mitsuko, Thürkow/Germany, opening on Sep 30, 2023.
+The artist gathered a myriad of impressions that, after returning home, inspired her to create a series of 56 ink drawings on hand made paper (40 colored, 16 monochrome) in the following years, a selection of which was shown in the group exhibition paper works at Museum Schloss Mitsuko, Thürkow/Germany, in 2023.

 Inner Vision XXIII